About Unit Trust

 - The procedure for transfer is as follows:

-If the transferee is not an account holder, then the transferee has to open an account by filling in the Trust Application Form.
+If the transferee is not an account holder, then the transferee has to open an account by filling in the Application Form (Individual).

 Investing with Pheim Unit Trusts

 How do I invest?

 How do I make an additional investment?

 There is no maximum limit on the amount invested.

 Is there a Regular Investment Plan and if so, how do I invest?

 Yes.
 An investor may enter into an agreement with Pheim Unit Trusts Berhad to make regular investment in a Fund on behalf of the investor.
 These payments can be for a set amount (subject to a minimum investment amount of RM100) at regular intervals such as monthly or quarterly.